danbev/learning-iot/README.md

 without loosing the information that the orignal signal represents.

 ### Frequency Modulation (FM)
 The goal here is similar to AM where we have a signal that we want to send and instead of changing the amplitude we change the frequency.
 For exampl 0 might be represented by a higher frequency (shorter wave lengths), and a 1 by a lower frequency (longer frequency).

+### Phase Modulation
+This this case a change in phase could be used to indicate 1 and no change could be 0.
+Visually this would look like break in the curve and it starting over in the down instead of up or vice virca.

 ### Digial signals and frequency
 A digital signal is in a specific state as high or low, 1 or 0.
 This state is